Selling losers to offset gains. $3,000 annual deduction against ordinary income. Wash sale rule (30 days). Automated harvesting services.

 tax next year, value = $12,000 × 12

-divergence costing expected 25,000 position short-term, or wait 31 days and risk missing price moves.
-Subtract replacement cost 3,710.
+divergence costing expected $50 on a $25,000 position short-term, or wait 31 days and risk missing price moves.
+Subtract replacement cost $50 gives PV ≈ $3,710.
 Step 2 - Wait one year scenario.
 If you wait and harvest in year 1 when in 12

-to PV = 3,143.
+to PV = $3,300 / 1.05 = $3,143.
 Step 3 - Comparison.
-Harvest now PV ≈ 3,143.
-Net advantage of harvesting now ≈ ~567 more PV tax benefit under these assumptions, but replacement tracking error and market movement risk could eliminate that edge.
+Harvest now PV ≈ $3,710 versus wait PV ≈ $3,143.
+Net advantage of harvesting now ≈ $567 before accounting for behavioral or tracking risk from replacement.
+Step 4 - Wash sale caveat.
+IF the investor buys the same ETF in 20 days, THEN the loss is disallowed BECAUSE of the wash sale rule; therefore replacement must be a non-identical ETF or waiting 31 days.
+Conclusion: harvesting now appears to provide $~567 more PV tax benefit under these assumptions, but replacement tracking error and market movement risk could eliminate that edge.

 In Rebalancing (/money/rebalancing) we covered portfolio drift and methods like direct new contributions and threshold rebalancing to limit realized gains.
 That context matters because rebalancing choices change how often Tax-Loss Harvesting is available and which positions produce losses.
 In Capital Gains (/money/capital-gains) we covered short-term versus long-term rates and netting rules; those rules provide the tax rates and used throughout this lesson.
 Mastering Tax-Loss Harvesting unlocks more advanced topics like tax-aware asset location (/money/asset-location), Roth conversion timing (/money/roth-conversions), and estate basis planning (/money/estate-basis) because the timing and realization of losses interact directly with income-tax windows, conversion costs, and the step-up in basis available at death.